 That was close, too close.
 The match hasn’t even started yet and I feel like I was a handshake away from meeting death.

 The crowd roared as I stumbled to my feet.
 Looking around, the arena was larger than I originally thought.
 Pools of dark, red blood quickly caught my attention as bodies were dragged off by men on scavys.

 From what I heard, before the main match they put on a show of 20 slaves who must kill each other to survive, each kill meant more food.
 Anyone who lives until the suns align gets to keep their life another day.

 I thought the crowd cheered loud for me but it was nothing compared to when the Quwallie stepped out from the other side of the arena.
 It was like thunder as the people in the stands cheered on the greatest fighter on Sola.

-My right ear buzzed again and the voice that’s kept me sane this whole time whispered in my ear.
+It was only when my right ear buzzed again did my brain finally snap out of it and the voice that’s kept me sane this whole time whispered in my ear.

 © Copyright 2016 Anon Amous.
 All rights reserved.